-Active Pharmaceutical Ingredients (APIs), a key constituent in medicines and vaccines that produce the intended health effects, can be resource intensive to manufacture due to material use, energy intensive processes and waste recovery.
+Active Pharmaceutical Ingredients (APIs), a key constituent in medicines and vaccines that produce the intended health effects, can be resource-intensive to manufacture due to material use, energy-intensive processes and waste recovery.

 With high levels of interconnectivity across the industry’s supply chains, there is a substantial opportunity to drive positive impact through collaboration across the sector.

-Participating pharmaceutical companies will gain access to projections of the decarbonization pathway for API suppliers.
+Participating pharmaceutical companies gain access to projections of the decarbonization pathway for API suppliers.
 This increased visibility can aid climate risk assessment and empower supply chain owners to support suppliers in meeting their climate targets.

 The second phase of Activate is intended to launch in April 2024 and will see M2030 bring participants together to explore solutions to more complex challenges.

 These will include support for building product carbon footprints (PCFs) at scale; deploying new tools and technologies collaboratively; and promoting access to green finance for decarbonization projects via independent financial partners.

 “The pharmaceutical industry has a solid track record of working together to tackle environmental challenges.
 We are proud to have brought the industry together through initiatives such as the Pharmaceutical Environment Group, and welcome Activate as exactly the type of action-based, collaborative program that is needed to identify and accelerate the decarbonization of known areas of high carbon impact in the pharma value chain.”